 I used to do a lot of research before picking my books initially.
 Developing an interest in reading depends on the choice of books you make.
 Check for books in the area of your interest.
-I love to explore every genre because I am yet to find my favorite.
+I love to explore every genre because I am yet to find my favourite.
 I have mostly read romance, thrillers, mystery, and fantasy during these one and a half years.
-Planning to read some mythology re-tellings in coming months.
+Planning to read some mythology re-tellings in the coming months.
 So do your research by checking reviews on Amazon, Goodreads or Blogs before picking any book.

 Set Reading Goals

 Set reading goals for yourself.
 Promise yourself to read a certain number of books in a year and try to achieve them.
 Try to set it according to your reading speed.
 Last year I had set a goal of 50 books and ended up reading only 36 books.
 But that’s ok, it helped me know my reading capacity for the year.
 This year my goal is to read 30 books, waiting to see if I could achieve that by the end of the year.
 Anything more will be a bonus and a win-win situation.
 You can also set monthly goals and try to achieve them as a beginner.
 Settings goals are very important to motivate yourself.